apache/apisix/docs/en/latest/plugins/limit-count.md

 ## Example usage

 The above configuration limits to 2 requests in 60 seconds.
-The first two requests will work and the response headers will contain the headers `X-RateLimit-Limit` and `X-RateLimit-Remaining` and `X-RateLimit-Reset`:
+The first two requests will work and the response headers will contain the headers `X-RateLimit-Limit` and `X-RateLimit-Remaining` and `X-RateLimit-Reset`, represents the total number of requests that are limited, the number of requests that can still be sent, and the number of seconds left for the counter to reset:

 ```shell
 curl -i http://127.0.0.1:9080/index.html